phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 By using this approach, only at the final CICE commit is the Icepack submodule updated.
 There may be times where this is not adequate, but as a default, it’s probably the easiest way to carry out development of Icepack and CICE in parallel.

-## To Completely Remove and Replace the Icepack Submodule in CICE
+## Completely Remove and Replace the Icepack Submodule in CICE

 This is not something you should normally have to do, but just in case,